PaloAltoNetworks/panos-monitor/README.md

 * **CPU & Dataplane Monitoring:** Tracks the load average for both the management plane (peak core) and data plane (average of all cores).
 * **Automatic Discovery:** Automatically discovers and saves the **hostname** and **model** for newly added firewalls.
 * **Panorama Integration:** Import all connected firewalls directly from your Panorama instance with a single click.
+* **Dynamic Model Management:** Add, view, and delete firewall hardware specifications directly from the web interface, without editing any files.
 * **Multi-Firewall Support:** Monitor dozens of firewalls.
 Firewalls can be added individually or bulk-imported from a text file.
 * **Persistent Storage:** Uses a local SQLite database (`monitoring.db`) to store all configuration and historical statistics.
 * **Web-Based Configuration:** Easily configure API credentials and the polling interval from a dedicated Settings page in the web UI.